Tag Archives: Teresa Palmer

 The Notebook is in no way everyone’s ‘cup of tea’ but can it be accused of being unconvincing as far as some of the acting goes?
 Can it also be accused of containing romantic dialogue that feels forced and inauthentic?
 I don’t think so.

 I tuned in to The Choice because the mood for a romantic movie hit.
-By the end of the film, the only real great thing I could find about the experience is that the location where it’s shot is beautiful!
+Sadly, by the end of the film, the only real great thing I could find about the experience is that the location where it’s shot is beautiful!
 I think I maybe want to vacation there one day.
 Also, at least it wasn’t so awful that I had to quit before the end.
 There is always that, I suppose.

-Happy Film Loving
+Happy Film Loving,

 G